pranavkafle/guruchat-nextjs/README.md

 3.  **Configure Environment Variables:**
     Create a `.env.local` file in the root directory of the project.
 Add the following variables, replacing the placeholder values with your actual credentials:
     ```dotenv
-    MONGODB_URI=your_mongodb_connection_string # e.g., mongodb+srv://user:pass@cluster.mongodb.net/dbname
+    MONGODB_URI=your_mongodb_connection_string # e.g., mongodb+srv://user:pass@cluster.mongodb.net/guruchat
     JWT_SECRET=your_strong_jwt_secret          # A secure random string for signing tokens
     GOOGLE_AI_API_KEY=your_google_ai_api_key   # Your API key from Google AI Studio
     ```
+    *   Make sure your `MONGODB_URI` points to the desired database (e.g., `guruchat`).
     *   **Security Note:** Ensure `JWT_SECRET` is a strong, unique, and secret key.
 Do not commit the `.env.local` file to version control (it's included in `.gitignore`).

-4.  **Seed the Database:**
+4.  **Seed the Database (if necessary):**
-    Run the seed script to populate the database with sample Guru data.
+    This step populates the database with the default Guru personas defined in `scripts/seedGurus.ts`.
+Run this command if your `gurus` collection is empty or if you are setting up the application for the first time.
     ```bash
     pnpm run seed:gurus
     ```
-    You should see output indicating successful connection and insertion of gurus.
+    *   **Note:** If your database already contains Guru data, running this script might not be necessary and could potentially lead to duplicate entries or errors if the script isn't designed to handle existing data.
+Check the script's logic if unsure.

 5.  **Run the Development Server:**
     Start the Next.js development server using Vercel CLI.